Updated on: November 1, 2024

 What’s the best Windows antivirus overall?

-My favorite Windows antivirus, and in fact my favorite overall antivirus, is Norton.
+My favorite Windows antivirus and my favorite overall antivirus, is Norton.
 While it doesn’t offer a free plan, its excellent malware protection and huge range of additional features for Windows users make it worth every penny.

 With Norton’s 360 Deluxe plan, you get an unlimited-data VPN, great parental controls, the best dark web monitoring on the market, secure cloud storage, and so much more.
 Plus, you can use it across all your devices, as it covers Android, iOS, and Mac, too.
 Best of all, the generous 60-day money-back guarantee means you can try it out risk-free for 2 months.